runtimeverification/iele-semantics/iele.md

 Execution follows a simple cycle where first the state is checked for exceptions, then if no exceptions will be thrown the opcode is run.

--   Regardless of the mode, `#next` will throw `#end` or `#exception` if the current program counter is not pointing at an OpCode.
+-   Regardless of the mode, if we reach the end of the function, we execute an implicit `STOP` instruction.

-TODO: I think on `#next` we are supposed to pretend it's `STOP` if it's in the middle of the program somewhere but is invalid?
-I suppose the semantics currently loads `INVALID` where `N` is the position in the bytecode array.

 ```{.k .uiuck .rvk}
     rule <k> .Ops => #end ... </k>
          <output> _ => .Regs </output>
 ```

--   In `NORMAL` or `VMTESTS` mode, `#next` checks if the opcode is exceptional, runs it if not, then increments the program counter.
+-   In `NORMAL` or `VMTESTS` mode, `#next` checks if the opcode is exceptional, runs it if not, then executes the next instruction (assuming the instruction doesn't execute a transfer of control flow).

 ```{.k .uiuck .rvk}
     rule <mode> EXECMODE </mode>